rdv-27/Brazilian-Exports-2010-2020/README.md

 <h2>Challenges</h2>

-The dataset I chose was appealing mainly for the technical challenges it posed, however I am most definitely a fan of Brazilian culture (music, soccer, and geography).
+The dataset I chose was appealing mainly for the technical challenges it posed, but I am definitely a fan of Brazilian culture (music, soccer, and geography) so this was a chance to learn a bit more about it.
 As I’ve mentioned I had to explore various approaches.
 It was considerably larger than most of the other datasets on Kaggle, so it forced me to explore various approaches when it came to loading it into Power BI.

 In SSIS I had to utilize variables to load data year by year; I also had to learn how to handle different collation/UTF-8 data.
 The dataset contained duplicate values; it contained an attribute/column that specified the region that a product was exported to, but some rows described the exact same transaction and thus overlapped, e.g. you would have two rows describing the exact same transaction with one classified as exported to Europe and the other as European Union or South America and Mercosul (Southern Common Market).